jeelpatel3011/n98-magerun/README.md

 n98-magerun2.phar sys:cron:kill [--timeout <seconds>] [job_code]
 ```

-If no job is specified a interactive selection of all running jobs is shown.
+If no job is specified you get a list of job_code

 Jobs can only be killed if the process runs on the same machine as n98-magerun2.

 Default timeout of a process kill is 5 seconds.

 ### Cronjob History

-Last executed cronjobs with status.
+List executed cronjobs with status.

 ```sh
 n98-magerun2.phar sys:cron:history [--format[="..."]] [--timezone[="..."]]
 ```
+- --format is optional

 ---